tock/book/src/development/component.md

    }
    ```

-   We initialize the memory for the static buffer, created the grant for the
+   We initialize the memory for the static buffer, create the grant for the
-   syscall driver to use, provided the driver with the alarm resource, and
+   syscall driver to use, provide the driver with the alarm resource, and
-   passing in the delay value to use.
+   pass in the delay value to use.
 Lastly, we return a reference to the
    actual notifier driver object.

 ## Summary